"

 Directions:

-Since sevenths are such large intervals, they sometimes create problems for students.
-However, you can use interval inversions for an easy way to identify and write sevenths.
-Recall that the inversion of a seventh is a second, and that the inversion of major is minor.
-When writing or identifying sevenths, we can temporarily use the inversion to help us.
+Since sevenths are such large intervals, they can sometimes cause confusion for students.
+However, you can simplify identifying and writing sevenths by using interval inversions.
+Remember, the inversion of a seventh is a second, and the inversion of major is minor.
+When writing or recognizing sevenths, using the inversion can be very helpful.

 We already learned a shortcut for seconds.

-When writing sevenths, we can use interval inversions.
-Temporarily invert the seventh and think of a diatonic half step for a major seventh or a diatonic whole step for a minor seventh.
+To write sevenths above, temporarily invert the seventh and think of a diatonic half step for a major seventh or a diatonic whole step for a minor seventh (Example 9.5.1).

 Example 9.5.1.
 Writing sevenths above using interval inversions

-Whereas writing a minor seventh above B is fairly simple since the keys of B major and B minor both exist, writing a seventh above B-sharp may be more challenging and using the inversion may be useful.
+While writing a minor seventh above B (Example 9.5.1A) is quite simple since the keys of both B major and B minor exist, writing a seventh above B sharp (Example 9.5.1B) can be more challenging, and using the inversion might be helpful.

-Similarly, use the inversion of sevenths to write intervals below.
+We can also use the inversion of sevenths to write intervals below (Example 9.5.2).

 Example 9.5.2.
 Writing sevenths below using interval inversions

-- Example 9.5.2B: The inversion of a major seventh is a minor second.
-Write a diatonic half step above E-sharp, which is F-sharp.
+• Example 9.5.2B: The inversion of a major seventh is a minor second.
+Write a diatonic half step above F sharp, which is F sharp.

-When identifying sevenths, you will also temporarily invert the seventh to see what kind of second is formed.
+When identifying sevenths, you will also temporarily invert the seventh to determine what kind of second is created (Example 9.5.3).

 Example 9.5.3.
 Identifying sevenths